ryanamannion/helpfulnessprediction/README.md

 from the kaggle dataset, and can be modified with relative ease to work with other datasets.

-Running this script from the command line as shows will take the argument of --data_path and save three sub-datasets of that file: train, dev_test, and test.
+Running this script from the command line as shown will take the argument of --data_path and save three sub-datasets of that file: train, dev_test, and test.
 These files are saved as a .tsv with a \t delimiter